ukflava/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Known bugs
+Compass ask redirect users after logout to /urls - and its get an error message after redirect
+- if user is not logged in: returns HTML with a relevant error message